- About Us

 The loan period is two weeks, after which time items may be renewed in-person or online, provided no other requests have been submitted for them.
 No more than 15 items may be borrowed at any one time and community borrowers are not eligible for laptop loans and may not borrow materials in the Reserve Collection.

 The annual fee to community users for borrowing privileges is $40.00, and $20.00 for older adults (60+).
 There is no charge to Brock graduates.
 Institutional memberships (one borrowing card to be shared by up to 5 people from an institution) are available to businesses for $300.00 and to non-profit organizations for $100.00.
 There is a $5.00 replacement charge for a lost barcode and/or card.

 The membership fee is available on an annual basis and is effective on the date of application.

 Borrowing privileges are suspended pending the return of any overdue material and payment of all overdue fees.

 Forms are available at the Circulation Services Desk located on the main floor of the Gibson Library.
-Fees must be paid before an Extramural Borrowing library card will be issued.
+Fees must be paid before a borrowing library card will be issued.